heyparagGit/stairing-is-caring/README.md

 #### UAT Goal Date: 6/9/2017

 #### In progress
+- [ ] Custom or random images for objects
+- [ ] Write API atop stored procs
+- [ ] Replace static JSON files with API calls
-- [ ] Mobile CSS
+- [ ] Server-side form handling

 #### Backlog
 - [ ] DNS update
 - [ ] Final hosting in AWS
 - [ ] Automated deployment
-- [ ] Server-side form handling
 - [ ] SQL Injection security
-- [ ] Write API atop stored procs
-- [ ] Replace static JSON files with API calls
 - [ ] Routing and dynamic pages (generate markup for each object in DB)
 - [ ] Authentication
 - [ ] Admin UI (enables an admin to create/edit/delete any object)
-- [ ] Custom or random images for objects
 - [ ] Type to Search Company list from JSON
 - [ ] Add Heart Guy to other pages
 - [ ] Teams list: Handle Donate and Join buttons